farhanjutt23/OOP_python/README.md

    - **Abstraction**: Grasping how to simplify complex systems by modeling classes appropriate to the problem..

 2. **Classes and Objects**:
-   - Creating and using classes and objects.
+   - Creating and using classes and objects...
    - Understanding the relationship between classes and objects.
    - Applying constructors and destructors for initialization and cleanup.